altarigilbert/stat992project/README.md

 - The Bradley-Terry model to predict the binary outcome variable of a pairwise comparison between teams (which is winning in this context) using the prior season's data as a training set
 - Next, we added an L2 penalty to a generalized linear model with a logit link function, and updated it in two separate ways
   - The first method updated the model every season, and the second updated the model every week
-  - Interestingly, adding additional covariates to this model such as the weather or the difference in number of days of rest does not improve the accuracy of the win-loss prediction
+  - Interestingly, adding additional covariates to this model such as the weather or the difference in number of days of rest between the teams does not improve the accuracy of the win-loss prediction
 - Next, a similar analysis was performed to predict the margin of victory using the same L2 penalty and using a Gaussian (identity) link function
   - The only covariates used other than the teams and home team advantage was the point spread, which is known before the game